Gelon: Battle of Himera

 Silver coin of Gelon, struck at the Syracuse mint, dated 480-478 BC.
 Obv: Charioteer and horses, goddess Nike flying above.
 Rev: Head of Arethusa, encircled by four dolphins.

 His unwillingness to support the Greeks could have been related to the threat posed by the Carthaginians on the west coast of Sicily.
-Theron of Acragas had jeopardized the independence of all of Sicily from the powerful Carthaginians when he defeated the tyrant Terillus at Himera.
+Theron of Acragas jeopardized Sicily's independence from the powerful Carthaginians when he defeated the tyrant Terillus at Himera.
 Seeking a powerful ally to assist in recapturing Himera, Terillus went to Carthage for assistance.
 The Carthaginians were happy to respond to his plea.
-The Carthaginians were keen to increase their influence and territory in Sicily and the opportunity came at a perfect time because of the coming Persian invasion of Greece.
+The Carthaginians were keen to increase their influence and territory in Sicily, and the opportunity came at a perfect time because of the coming Persian invasion of Greece.

-Some scholars argue that Xerxes and the Carthaginians were in contact with each other and coordinated a simultaneous attack on both the western and eastern fronts of Greece and its colonies, in the hopes that it would prevent either front from aiding the other.
+Some scholars argue that Xerxes and the Carthaginians were in contact and coordinated a simultaneous attack on both the western and eastern fronts of Greece and its colonies, hoping to prevent either front from aiding the other.
 In any case, in 480 BC a Carthaginian force of 300,000 men landed at Panormus on the north coast of Sicily and advanced east towards Himera, led by their general Hamilcar.
-Gelon, upon hearing the danger his ally Theron was in, led an army of 50,000 men and 5,000 cavalry to Himera.
+Upon hearing the danger his ally Theron faced, Gelon led an army of 50,000 men and 5,000 cavalry to Himera.

 A contingent of Gelon's men gained access to the Carthaginian camp by posing as allies from the nearby city of Selinus.
-Once inside they signalled to the rest of Gelon's troops, who were stationed in the mountains overlooking the camp, by setting fire to Hamilcar's ships.
+Once inside, they signaled to the rest of Gelon's troops, who were stationed in the mountains overlooking the camp, by setting fire to Hamilcar's ships.
 The ensuing battle was a decisive victory for Gelon and Theron, with Carthaginian casualties estimated at 150,000, including Hamilcar.

-The riches collected from the Carthaginian camp, as well as the 2,000 talents of silver that resulted from the peace treaty with Carthage, were dispersed by Gelon among his troops and his allies, with a large amount designated for the construction of a new temple in Syracuse.
+Gelon dispersed the riches collected from the Carthaginian camp, along with the 2,000 talents of silver from the peace treaty with Carthage, among his troops and allies, with a large portion designated for the construction of a new temple in Syracuse.
 According to Herodotus, upon his return to his capital, Gelon organized a meeting with the people of Syracuse, and described to them his actions during the war with Hamilcar, and the manner in which he dispersed the spoils.
 He told them that if they found anything wrong in his conduct, they were free to kill him and take control of Syracuse for themselves.
 The people of Syracuse decided to keep Gelon as their tyrant, and he continued his reign in peace for the next two years.

 Death and succession

 Gelon died in 478 BC after ruling Syracuse for seven years.
-Control of his kingdom passed to his brother Hieron, who ruled for the next 10 years until his death, when a dispute over to whom the crown should pass led to the dissolution of the Syracusan state.
+Control of his kingdom passed to his brother Hieron, who ruled for the next 10 years until his death, when a dispute over who should inherit the crown led to the dissolution of the Syracusan state.